 2. The UE initiates a UE requested PDU Session Establishment with Existing PDU Session indication in 5GC via Untrusted non-3GPP Access via N3IWF per clause 4.12.5.

-If the Request Type indicates "Existing Emergency PDU Session", the AMF shall use the Emergency Information received from the HSS+UDM which contains PGW-C+SMF FQDN for S5/S8 interface for the emergency PDN connection established in EPS.
+If the Request Type indicates "Existing Emergency PDU Session", the AMF shall use the Emergency Information received from the HSS+UDM which contains PGW-C+SMF FQDN for S5/S8 interface for the emergency PDN connection established in EPS, and the AMF shall use the S-NSSAI locally configured in Emergency Configuration Data.

 The combined PGW+SMF/UPF initiates a PDN GW initiated bearer deactivation as described in TS 23.401 [13] clause 5.4.4.1 to release the EPC and E-UTRAN resources.